ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the aggregate shares and produce an aggregate result.
 The Collector decrypts each aggregate share as described in {{aggregate-share-encrypt}}.
 Once the Collector successfully decrypts all aggregate shares, it unshards the aggregate shares into an aggregate result using the VDAF's `unshard` algorithm.

-In particular, let `leader_agg_share` denote the Leader's aggregate share, `helper_agg_share` denote the Helper's aggregate share, let `report_count` denote the report count sent by the Leader, and let `agg_param` be the opaque aggregation parameter.
+Let `leader_agg_share` denote the Leader's aggregate share, `helper_agg_share` denote the Helper's aggregate share, `report_count` denote the report count sent by the Leader, and `agg_param` denote the opaque aggregation parameter.
 The final aggregate result is computed as follows:

 ~~~ pseudocode
 agg_result = Vdaf.unshard(agg_param,